giuliahofer/rmc_week_02_workshop/rmd/burden_of_disease_report.md

 # Introduction

-This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: COUNTRY 1, COUNTRY 2, and COUNTRY 3.
+This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: United States, Brazil, and India.
 We compare the burden due to communicable, maternal, neonatal, and nutritional diseases (CMNN), non-communicable diseases (NCDs), and overall disease burden for these countries.

 The source data is from the Institute for Health Metrics and Evaluation (IHME) Global Burden of Disease (GBD) study.

 # Communicable, Maternal, Neonatal, and Nutritional Disease Burden (CMNN)

-    ## Rows: 8100 Columns: 4
-    ## ── Column specification ────────────────────────────────────────────────────────
-    ## Delimiter: ","
-    ## chr (2): Entity, Code
-    ## dbl (2): Year, DALYs (Disability-Adjusted Life Years) - Communicable, matern...
-    ##
-    ## ℹ Use `spec()` to retrieve the full column specification for this data.
-    ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

 ## Table of Estimates for CMNN Burden Over Time